 How 30 year tax deferral reduces your tax cost

-When a seller uses a monetized installment sale to defer their capital gains tax for 30 years, they should consider the eventual need to pay the tax.
+When a seller uses a tax-deferred cash out to defer their capital gains tax for 30 years, they should consider the eventual need to pay the tax.
 We often are asked how to approach that responsibility.
 Considering that we are not tax or investment advisers, we generally recommend that sellers concerned about how to pay the future tax seek guidance from a qualified professional in those areas.
 However, we also can provide some assurance that, under reasonable assumptions, the deferral of the tax for 30 years will make it relatively easy to pay if appropriate investments measures are taken from the outset.

 30 years is a long time.
 Over such a long period, an investor can reap substantial returns on investments, enjoying the effects of compounding.
 Understanding that basic fact can lead sellers concerned about the future tax liability to relinquish fears about it.
 It turns out that a conservative investment of a modest portion of the cash obtained from their monetization loan proceeds will provide sellers enough funds to pay the tax after 30 years, even assuming a conservative rate of return on investments.

 A simple example (see Table 1) will illustrate how the future capital gains tax can be paid in 30 years by setting aside a relatively modest portion of the proceeds from the monetization loan.